An adaptive high-order surface finite element method for the self-consistent field theory on general curved surfaces: Adaptive high-order surface FEM

 \section{Adaptive high-order surface FEM}

-For the strong segregation polymer systems, the self-assembled patterns have sharp interfaces and gradually changed internal structures.
+For the strongly segregated polymer systems, the self-assembled patterns have sharp interfaces and gradually changed internal structures.
 A uniform mesh method gives rise to a large amount of computational complexity.
 This section presents an adaptive high-order surface FEM to solve the propagators on general curved surfaces, obtaining better accuracy results with lower computation cost.

 Consider a curved surface $\bM$ with boundary $\bM_g$ on which \eqref{eq:forward} and \eqref{eq:backward} are well-defined.
 Let $\bV=H^1(\bM)$ be the trial and test function spaces.
 The variational formulation is stated as follows: find $q\in \bV$ such that for $\forall v\in\bV$